Ricciolo/react-custom-elements/countdown-react/readme.md

 # Production
 - Run `npm run build` to build the project and get the production files in the `dist` folder
+- Run `build-storybook` to build the storybook project and get the production files in the `storybook-static` folder